The Building Regulations establish accepted standards for the design and construction of buildings for:

 - Part B – Fire safety

-- Part C - Site preparation and resistance to moisture
+- Part C – Site preparation and moisture resistance

 - Part D – Toxic substances

-- Part E - Resistance to the passage of sound
+- Part E – Resistance to sound passage

 - Part F – Ventilation